Royal Ranger Regiment: Present

 The RRD is organised in the same way as the RAMD and currently consists of ten battalions.
 The 1st to 6th, and the 9th and 10th are light infantry battalions.
 In 1995, the 11th Rangers was dissolved due to the restructuring of the armed forces by year 2000.

 The 7th Ranger Battalion is a mechanised infantry battalion and is equipped with tracked ACV 300 Adnan IFVs, some of which are armed with Bushmaster 25 mm guns.

 The 8th Ranger Battalion (Parachute) is one of the four airborne infantry battalions of the 10th Parachute Brigade – the military element in Malaysian Rapid Deployment Force.

 Colonel in Chief

-Tuanku Syed Sirajudin Ibni Tuanku Syed Putra Jamalullail, the former King of Malaysia (Yang Di-Pertuan Agong), and the reigning Raja of Perlis, is the Colonel in Chief of the regiment.
+Tuanku Syed Sirajudin Ibni Almarhum Tuanku Syed Putra Jamalullail, the former King of Malaysia (Yang Di-Pertuan Agong), and the reigning Raja of Perlis, is the Colonel in Chief of the regiment.

-The current Chairman of the Corps is lieutenant General Dato' Mohd Zaki bin Hj Mokhtar.
+The current Chairman of the Corps is Lieutenant General Dato' Mohd Zaki bin Hj.
+Mokhtar.